xlladdins/xll/docs/Excel4MacrosA-D.md

 | 1 or omitted | As shown on screen     |
 | 2            | As shown when printed  |

-Formats    is number specifying what file format or formats CREATE.PUBLISHER should use when it creates the Edition file.
+Formats&nbsp;&nbsp;&nbsp;&nbsp;is number specifying what file format or formats CREATE.PUBLISHER should use when it creates the Edition file.

 |             |                 |
 | ----------- | --------------- |